BracketSpace/Notification/readme.txt

 = Can you create a plugin for me? =

 Yes!
 We're offering a [custom plugin development](https://bracketspace.com/custom-development/) services.
-Feel free to contact us to find out if we can help you.
+Feel free to contact us to find out how we can help you.

 == Screenshots ==